syscoin-core/syscoincore.org/_posts/en/posts/2016-10-28-segwit-costs.md

 ## Risks due to lower fees

-The security of the Bitcoin blockchain is provided by hashpower, which is rewarded by both a fixed block reward and by fees from individual transactions.
-As a result, decreases in fee income have the potential to reduce the hashpower used to mine Bitcoin, which in turn may lower the security of the Bitcoin blockchain.
+The security of the Syscoin blockchain is provided by hashpower, which is rewarded by both a fixed block reward and by fees from individual transactions.
+As a result, decreases in fee income have the potential to reduce the hashpower used to mine Syscoin, which in turn may lower the security of the Syscoin blockchain.

 In so far as the individual transaction fees are determined by market forces and supply and demand, the changes introduced by segwit may risk lowering prices by increasing supply (presuming that demand does not also rise, either because of or at least concurrent with segwit deployment), and lower individual prices may result in lower overall mining revenue (if the price elasticity of demand is in the inelastic range).